 RBS mortgages are for over 18s.
 Your home or property may be repossessed if you do not keep up repayments on your mortgage.

-If you've recently moved to the standard variable rate of your mortgage, it's likely to be more expensive than the starting rate of the mortgage.
+If you've recently moved to the standard variable rate of your mortgage, it's likely to be more expensive than the starting rate.
 In that situation, a remortgage could reduce your monthly payments.

-You may also want to borrow more on your mortgage.
-You may want to use that extra money to invest in home improvements, to release equity for another investment or to help children with further education.
+You may also want to borrow more on your mortgage and use that extra money to invest in home improvements, to release equity for another investment or to help children with further education.

 Four steps to remortgaging

 Before you start the remortgage process, there's a few steps to follow to make sure you remortgaging is right for you.

 Find out what your property is worth